fiveagency/ios-swift-guide/Code Style/README.md

 ```

 ## Spacing
 * Indent using 4 spaces rather than tabs.
-Be sure to set this preference in Xcode and in the Project settings.
+Be sure to set this preference in Xcode and the Project settings.
 * Empty lines should contain only a `new line` character without additional spacing.
 * Long lines should be wrapped at around 120 characters.
 * Add a single newline character after class/struct name definition and before the end of a class body
 * Add a new line after `guard` statement
 * Colons have no space before and have only one space after.
 Exceptions are:
-    * ternary operator ` ? : `
+    * ternary operator `? :`
     * empty dictionary `[:]`
     * selectors `addTarget(_:action:)`